10 Healthy Fast Food Options at the Most Popular Fast Food Restaurants

 Veggie Delite: 200 calories, 2 grams fat, 5 grams fiber, 9 grams protein

-If you want something a little more substantial than a salad, Lanette Kovachi, Subway’s in-house dietitian in New York, NY, recommends one of their 6-inch Fresh Fit subs.
+If you want something a little more substantial than a salad, Lanette Kovachi, Subway’s in-house dietitian in New York, recommends one of their 6-inch Fresh Fit subs.
 All of them weigh in at less than 400 calories, are low in saturated fat and cholesterol, and are free of artificial trans fats.
 “It’s a great source of fiber when made on 9-grain wheat bread and topped with all the fresh veggies,” she says.
 “It also has 20 percent of daily recommended iron and vitamin C.” At just 200 calories, the Veggie Delite is the lowest-calorie option and offers wiggle room for tasty toppings like honey mustard.
 (Is all vegetarian fast food healthy though?
 Learn more.)

 Healthy fast food at Chick-fil-A